Skip to main content

 Foliage Description

-Blue-green; fan-shaped; above medium green sprouts on stocky stalk
+Blue-green fan-shaped leaves above medium-green sprouts on a stocky central stalk

 Growing Conditions